model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 grained.
 In the case of `pop` case every value in this vector will be made non-deterministic.

-To address this the proposal also adds an `modifies` and `frees` clause which limits the scope of havocking.
+To address this the proposal also adds a `modifies` and `frees` clause which limits the scope of havocking.
 Both clauses represent an assertion that the function will modify only the specified memory regions.
 Similar to requires/ensures the verifier enforces the assertion in the checking stage to